matekapeter/spec-driven-agentic-workshop/docs/setup.md

 Once your setup is verified:
 1. **Explore the codebase** - Familiarize yourself with the project structure
 2. **Try Cursor features** - Experiment with AI completions and chat
-3. **Read the .cursor/rules files** - Understand the coding standards we'll use

 **See you in Session 1! 🚀**